 Faculty & Staff

-Dr. Timothy L. DeWitt is in his 29th year at Alderson-Broaddus College.
-As Professor of Music, he teaches high and low brass, music issues and analysis, and serves as the department's recruitment coordinator.
-Under his direction, the Alderson-Broaddus College Brass Choir has become regionally and nationally recognized, having toured primarily the Eastern United States and Canada, and completed its first European performance tour of Austria, Hungary and the Czech Republic in the summer of 2003.
-DeWitt was named A-B's Outstanding Faculty of the Year at the College's 2006 commencement ceremonies.
+Timothy L. DeWitt, D.M.A., is in his 31st year at Alderson Broaddus University.
+As Professor of Music, he teaches high and low brass, music issues and analysis, and serves as the School of Music’s recruitment coordinator.
+Under his direction, the Alderson Broaddus University Brass Choir has become regionally and nationally recognized, having toured primarily the Eastern United States and Canada, and completed its first European performance tour of Austria, Hungary and the Czech Republic in the summer of 2003.
+DeWitt was named AB's Outstanding Faculty of the Year at the University's 2006 commencement ceremonies.

 A member of the West Virginia Symphony Orchestra, Charleston, from 1985 to 2002, DeWitt has also performed with the Maryland Symphony Orchestra, the Bedford Springs Festival Orchestra, the Garrett Lakes Arts Festival's Symphony at Deep Creek, the West Virginia Symphonette, and the Tower Brass Quintet.
 A former student of Charles Geyer, Edwin Betts, and Roger Sherman, DeWitt holds the Doctor of Musical Arts Degree in Performance and Literature (Trumpet) from the Eastman School of Music; a Master of Music Degree in Performance from Bowling Green State University, Ohio; and a Bachelor of Music Degree in Applied Music from West Virginia University.
 His performance of piccolo trumpet works may be heard on the CD recording entitled "Passions of the Soul: Music of the Baroque for Trumpet and Organ."